- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 - Requirements to move it to the next stage

 Virtual cards may also contain other data, including links to relevant documents and supporting files.
+If you’re on a budget, there are free Kanban tools (like Wrike) that make it easy to get started without extra costs.

 How is Kanban methodology different from Scrum?

-The Kanban process focuses on breaking a project down into workflow stages and managing the flow and volume of tasks through those stages.
-Scrum revolves around breaking a project down by time (usually 1–4-week “sprints”) and managing tasks completed in each sprint.
+Focuses on breaking a project down into workflow stages and managing the flow and volume of tasks through those stages. | Scrum revolves around breaking a project down by time (usually “sprints” that last one to four weeks) and managing tasks completed in each sprint. |

-What are the benefits of the Kanban process?
+What are the benefits of Kanban?

 The primary benefits of the Kanban methodology are:

-- Flexibility.
-Kanban doesn’t dictate which work occurs when, simply, how many tasks are allowed in each phase at once.
+- Flexibility: Kanban doesn’t dictate which work occurs when, simply, how many tasks are allowed in each phase at once.
 This approach makes it incredibly easy to reshuffle work as priorities change.

-- Fewer bottlenecks.
-Kanban boards help you quickly identify bottlenecks in the process so you can discover and resolve what’s slowing down your team.
+- Fewer bottlenecks: Kanban boards help you quickly identify bottlenecks in the process so you can discover and resolve what’s slowing down your team.

-- Visibility.
-Anyone can look at your Kanban board and quickly see what stage a task is in and who is working on it.
+- Visibility: Anyone can look at your Kanban board and quickly see what stage a task is in and who is working on it.

 What types of projects is Kanban best for?